 Skip to content

-Frequent removal of manure to outside storage
+Frequent manure removal to outside storage

 System: Pigs